 4. Yawning and licking nose

-Unless they’ve just eaten or taken a drink of water, licking their nose could be a sign of stress.
+Unless they’ve just eaten or taken a drink of water, licking their nose could be a sign of stressed dogs.
 Similar to humans, a dog will yawn when it’s tired, which we now know could be lack of non-REM sleep due to stress.